leigh-hackspace/website-hugo/content/blog/2024/hackbots-part-2/index.md

 We'd got to the MK IV if memory serves...
 Next on the list of things to do is to make our bot interface page nice and pretty.

 ## Enter, CSS
-Because we're using a very simple webserver on the [Raspberyy Pi Pico W][2] and because the code handily returned from our `generateHTML()` function is effectively the page that's served by the websever; we know this is a pretty good place to add a little customisation for our robot - make our page a little... _prettier_.
+Because we're using a very simple webserver on the [Raspbery Pi Pico W][2] and because the code handily returned from our `generateHTML()` function is effectively the page that's served by the websever; we know this is a pretty good place to add a little customisation for our robot - make our page a little... _prettier_.

 ## CodePen
 When prototyping, it's always much more satisfying to see the changes happen quickly as opposed to editing our `generateHTML()` function, uploading to the bot, connecting to our bot, visiting the url... it's a lot of steps - so, to make this a bit easier we're going to use a nice tool called [CodePen][3], our first step is to rip out the HTML from the `generateHTML()` function and paste it into the HTML window like so: